 1 Crown Office Row are proud to partner with The Sutton Trust as part of its efforts to promote access to the bar for bright young people from less advantaged backgrounds.
 The Sutton Trust was founded in 1997 by Sir Peter Lampl to combat educational inequality and prevent a waste of talent.
 The foundation aims to improve young people’s social mobility in the UK though a range of research, policy advocacy and evidence-based programmes.

-1 Crown Office Row’s attendance at the Trust’s Pathways to Law events and equality & diversity mini-pupillage scheme are all part of its ongoing efforts, led by Jo Moore, to widen access to the Bar for talented young people from backgrounds underrepresented in the profession.
+1 Crown Office Row’s attendance at the Trust’s Pathways to Law events and assessed mini-pupillage scheme are all part of its ongoing efforts, led by Jo Moore, to widen access to the Bar for talented young people from backgrounds underrepresented in the profession.

 For further information please visit the Sutton Trust website at www.suttontrust.com.